 - saute the tomatoes till the whole mixture become like a paste and starts to leave oil.

 - now add the capsicum julienne and chopped green chilies. and saute the capsicum for some 8-10 minutes.

 - add salt and garam masala powder. mix these with the rest of the masala.

-- its time to add the paneer. cook the paneer for 5 minutes in the masala.
+- its time to add the paneer. cook the paneer for 2 to 3 minutes in the masala.

-- lastly add kasuri methi, julienned ginger and coriander leaves. mix and saute for 2-3 minutes.
+- lastly add kasuri methi, ginger julienne and coriander leaves. mix and saute for 2-3 minutes.

 - serve the kadai paneer, hot with rotis or naans.